 After a nice lunch the sun did came out a bit and we found some basking Tree Frogs (Hyla arborea), a tiny Natterjack Toad (Epidalea calamita) and a beautiful Pine Chafer (Polyphylla fullo) which was my personal highlight.

 It finally happened!
 Our good friend Michael and his girlfriend visited Bavaria to look for introduced Italian Crested Newts.
 Of course we met up and had a great day in the field.
-At the first location we found two small Adders (Vipera berus) along with some Viviparous Lizards (Zootoca vivipara) and Sand Lizards (Lacerta agilis).
+At the first location we found two small Adders (Vipera berus marasso) along with some Viviparous Lizards (Zootoca vivipara) and Sand Lizards (Lacerta agilis).
+It was for all of us a first time to see this recently described subspecies of Adder in the field.
 With a lot of rain coming in we drove to another place where we quickly found Fire Salamander (Salamandra salamandra) and Alpine Salamander (Salamandra atra).
 That was the perfect closure for a perfect day in the field!

 The weather forecast predicted a day of rain with a high chance of finding syntopic salamanders.
 What better way to spend a rainy day than the mountains!
 Laura and I visited two locations in a part of the Alps we both haven't visited before.
 At the first location a stunning waterfall awaited us and almost immediately Laura found the first Fire Salamander (Salamandra salamandra) after which an Alpine Salamander (Salamandra atra) quickly followed.
 Success!
 Also a Blue Stag Beetle (Platycerus caraboides) was found here.
 During the heaviest rain we had lunch in a nearby hut and afterwards drove to a second place we suspected for syntopical occurence of both salamander species.
 Also here we quickly found both species in a completely mixed composition along the path, together with a Grass Frog (Rana temporaria) and an Alpine Newt (Ichthyosaura alpestris).